Steps to file a claim:

-Read More: How to file a claim under Marine Insurance?
+Additional Read: How to file a claim under Marine Insurance?

-Conditions which you must NOT do:
+Actions which you must NOT take:

-In case where the object of claim is recovered after settlement by the insurance company, the insurance company has the right to recover the object and you need to inform the insurance company immediately.
+In cases where the object of claim is recovered after settlement by the insurance company, the insurance company has the right to recover the object and you need to inform the insurance company immediately.

 Established in 2012, XA IT Co. exported some computer parts to a buyer situated in the Middle East.
-However, upon reaching the destination, the buyer found that a major portion of the consignment was damaged and not as per the contractual agreement.
+However, upon reaching their reaching the destination, the buyer found that a major portion of the consignment was damaged and not as per the contractual agreement.
 Due to the damage, the buyer also suffered major financial losses and therefore, filed a case against XA IT Co.

 Thankfully, XA IT Co. had a marine transit insurance policy, and it approached the insurer within a week of receiving the information about the consignment rejection from the buyer.